dowdarts/dartstream2/PROTECTED_FILES.md

 1. Attempt to commit changes
 2. You will see a warning:
    ```
-   ⚠️  WARNING: You are about to modify a PROTECTED FILE: app-folders/scoring-app/scoring-app.html
+   ⚠️  WARNING: You are about to modify a PROTECTED FILE: [filename]

    This file is locked to prevent accidental changes.
-   The scoring-app.html is in perfect working condition and should not be modified.
+   These application files are in perfect working condition and should not be modified.

    Are you ABSOLUTELY SURE you want to modify this file?
 Type 'YES I UNDERSTAND' to proceed:
    ```